iantr/RegFreeCpp/README.md

 ## C# Test Application

 Let’s make a C# .NET Framework test application.
-Add a C# Console App (.NET Framework) project to the solution and let’s name it DotNetFrameworkTest.
+Add a C# Console App (.NET Framework) project to the solution and name it DotNetFrameworkTest.

 A .NET app needs a manifest so it can be augmented to reference the COM object’s manifest: RegFreeCpp.manifest in this case.
 To the DotNetFrameworkTest app, add a manifest: